Habits, as a means to personal development, have been written about for centuries.

 Charles Duhigg published The Power of Habit in 2012.
 It gives incredible insight into how and why we do some of the things we do.
 In it, he presents a couple of ideas that are crucial to our understanding of habits; the Habit Loop, and the Keystone Habit.

 The Habit Loop describes the conscious or unconscious patterns that we recognize as a habit.
 The cycle is simple; Cue>Action>Reward.
 Habits follow a similar pattern whether or not they are what we deem to be good disciplines or evil vices.

-There is a Cue that tells our brain that it’s about time to take a certain Action.
-You might go straight to the gym on your way home from work, where your commute from work is the Cue to go exercise.
+There’s a Cue that tells our brain that it’s about time to take a certain Action.
+For instance, you might go straight to the gym on your way home from work.
+In this case, your commute from work is the Cue to go exercise.
 You might brush your teeth in the morning after you use the bathroom upon waking up.
 Going into the bathroom is your Cue for your morning routine.
 You might smoke after sex.
 I’m not sure I do, I’ve never checked.

 But the Cue only works to initiate the Action Habit if there is some sort of reward after the Action.
 You feel better after you exercise.
 You get used to having fresh breath in the morning.